 The Church not only has an interest in the educational and pastoral life of the school but also, through the Governing Body, is responsible for much of the upkeep of and improvements to our buildings.
-The school has three classrooms, an extra learning space, a library, pastoral/family room, a dedicated room to Bright Horizons; the preschool that meets on our school site, and an administrative unit containing the head's and secretary's offices, staff room a purpose built school hall.
-There is a Foundation Stage area around the main school and a large tarmac area at the rear.
+The school has three classrooms, an extra learning, a library and a pastoral suite.
+Our governor-run preschool meets in the same location as our Reception class, enabling pupils in the Early Years Foundation Stage (EYFS) to integrate, learn and play together.
+We also have administrative offices containing the headteacher's and secretary's offices, a staff room and a purpose-built school hall.
 In addition to these areas we have a small and a large playing field, which are used for games lessons and in the summer for picnic style lunches and playtimes.
 The small field has a 'Trim Trail' to help keep our children active, fit and healthy.
-In the top corner of the large playing field we have our own Forest School and Conservation Area including a pond, which enables us to provide the children with "hands on" experience for work in Science and provides space for growing fruit and vegetables to use in cookery classes in school.
+In the top corner of the large playing field, we have our own Forest School and Conservation Area including a pond, which enables us to provide the children with "hands on" experience for work in Science and provides space for growing fruit and vegetables to use in cookery classes in school.
 This is in the process of being renovated.